3scale/3scale-operator/doc/openapi-user-guide.md

 # OpenAPI Custom Resource

-The [OpenAPI CRD](openapi-reference.md) is used as the source of truth to reconciliate one [3scale Product custom resource](product-reference.md) and one [3scale Backend custom resource](backend-reference.md).
+The [OpenAPI CRD](openapi-reference.md) is used as the source of truth to reconcile one [3scale Product custom resource](product-reference.md) and one [3scale Backend custom resource](backend-reference.md).